Harmony Farms (Canned)

 The second ingredient includes beef broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.

 The third ingredient is beef liver.
-This is an organ meat sourced from a named animal.
-So long as it’s not over-weighted in a dog food, beef liver is a beneficial component.
+This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The fifth ingredient lists barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
-Unlike grains with a higher glycemic index (like rice), barley can help support stable blood sugar levels in dogs.
+Unlike grains with a higher glycemic index, barley can help support more stable blood sugar levels.

-The eleventh ingredient is guar gum… a gelling or thickening agent found in many wet pet foods.
+The eleventh ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

 The twelfth ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.